The “Legendary” Voice (1936)

 Image by T. Lilienthal, New Orleans via Wikimedia Commons, public domain in the US.
 (Portrait)

-April 10, 1925 saw the publication of F. Scott Fitzgerald’s “The Great Gatsby”.
-The novel’s Daisy Buchanan was based upon wealthy Chicago socialite Ginevra King with whom Fitzgerald had a two-year relationship.
-It ended when her father stated “Poor boys shouldn’t think of marrying rich girls.”
+April 10, 1925, saw the publication of F. Scott Fitzgerald’s “The Great Gatsby.”
+The novel’s Daisy Buchanan was based upon wealthy Chicago socialite Ginevra King, with whom Fitzgerald had a two-year relationship.
+It ended when her father famously stated, “Poor boys shouldn’t think of marrying rich girls.”

-On April 10, 1830 a wagon train organized by the Rocky Mountain Fur Co., comprised of 10 mule drawn wagons departed St. Louis, Missouri.
-It arrived in Wyoming in mid July of that year.
-The journey is considered one of the first wagon trains to travel the Oregon Trail.
+A wagon train organized by the Rocky Mountain Fur Co., comprised of 10 mule-drawn wagons, departed St. Louis, Missouri.
+Arriving in Wyoming in mid-July, this journey proved that wagons could successfully cross the plains to the Rockies, paving the way for the massive migrations on the Oregon Trail.

-by Lewis Hine via LOC, no known restrictions
+(Image by Lewis Hine via Library of Congress)

 “As a student and professional social worker, I was taking an active part in proposals to use…legislative authority…to correct social abuses – long hours, low wages, bad housing, child labor and unsanitary conditions.”